We listed each deduction definition below. If you need more help with reporting deductions, contact us.

 This deduction is only available to a behavior health organization (BHO) or to health or social welfare organizations.

-Retail Sales and Use Tax is exempt on the purchase of hog fuel used to produce electricity, steam, heat, or biofuel.
+Purchases of hog fuel used to produce electricity, steam, heat, or biofuel are exempt from Retail Sales and Use Tax.
 "Hog fuel" is defined as wood waste and other wood residuals including forest-derived biomass.
 Hog fuel does not include firewood or wood pellets.
-Special Notice - Sales/Use Tax Exemption on Purchases of Hog Fuel Extended; Annual Tax Performance Report required
+Special Notice - Sales/Use Tax Exemption on Purchases of Hog Fuel Extended - updated requirements effective July 23, 2023.

 Interest received on investments or loans primarily secured by first mortgages or trust deeds on nontransient residential properties.
 Interest received on obligations of the state of Washington, its political subdivisions, and municipal corporations.
 Interest received on direct obligations of the federal government.
 (Interest attributable to loans or other financial obligations on which the federal government is merely a guarantor or insurer does not qualify.)
 WAC 458-20-146; WAC 458-20-14601